Skip to content

 1. Treat the under as the default lean.
 Need a clear reason (dome, both teams top-five offense, no rest issues) to play over.

 2. Buy half-points on home dogs. +3.5 to +3 in a division game costs 15 cents at most books.
 Worth it.
+The value of key numbers is explained in the spread guide.

 3. Track the second-meeting flag.
 Note who won the first matchup.
 If the loser is at home in the rematch, that is your strongest second-meeting spot.